Paradise Point San Diego Guestrooms, Suites, and Bungalows

 Mission Bay Park dominates the Mission Bay neighborhood where there are few residents due to zoning that protects the park’s public access.

-It’s a popular hub for San Diego watersports of all kinds.
+Things to do at Mission Bay include San Diego watersports of all kinds.
 Recreational water activities include swimming, sailing, kayaking, fishing, boating, water skiing, windsurfing, and jet skiing.

 On land, there are easy biking and hiking trails, children’s playgrounds, sport courts, picnic areas, open green spaces, and a nine-hole public golf course, plus lively seasonal events on Fiesta Island.